-Chapter 5.
-Authentication & Security
+AspEmail Manual Chapter 5: Authentication & Security

 5.1 SMTP Authentication

-a username and password when sending a message.
-This is done to protect
+SMTP servers are often configured to require an email client to provide a username and password when sending a message.
+This is done to protect the SMTP server from unauthorized use by external users, and to prevent spam.

 An attempt to send email via a secured SMTP server may result in run-time errors such as